 How to Identify Brazilian Elodea

-- Could be confused with the native aquatic plant Canada Waterweed (Elodea canadensis)
+- Is more likely to be confused with the native aquatic plant, Canada Waterweed (Elodea canadensis).

-- Plant grows submerged under water in depths ranging from 1-2 m up to 6 m
+- Plant grows submerged in depths ranging from 1 to 2 m, but can grow in depths up to 6 m.

-- Stems are thin (1-3 mm in diameter) upright, cylindrical, simple or branched and grow to the surface of the water forming dense mats
+- Stems are thin (1 to 3 mm in diameter) upright, cylindrical, simple or branched, and grow to the surface of the water forming dense mats.

-- Leaves are 1 – 3cm long, up to 5mm broad, and found in whorls of 4 – 8
+- Leaves are 1 to 3 cm long, up to 5 mm broad, and found in whorls of 4 to 8.

-- Brazilian Elodea has small flowers with 3 white petals that stick out approximately 2 cm above the surface of the water once they open
+- Brazilian elodea has small flowers with three white petals that stick out approximately 2 cm above the surface of the water, once they open.

 What You Can Do

-- If you’ve seen Brazilian Elodea or other invasive species in the wild, please contact the toll free Invading Species Hotline at 1-800-563-7711, or visit EDDMapS Ontario website to report a sighting.
+- If you’ve seen Brazilian elodea or another invasive species in the wild, please contact the toll free Invading Species Hotline at 1-800-563-7711, visit EDDMapS Ontario, or search for the ‘Invasive Species in Ontario’ project on iNaturalist.org to report a sighting.